BlaizingInfernoDragon123/chrome-dino-game-clone-in-html-and-javascript-/README.md

 ```
 </a>

+# Play It here

-# Click Here To View It And Play It -
+Click Here To View It And Play It -
 <a href="https://www.chromedino.com/">
 ```
 Dino.html